 Our camellias seemed to have everything they needed to grow.
 And grow they did.
 We would not know how important those trees were to our Gang of Eight until several years later.

 Soil and pH

-Since camellias like a fairly acid soil—5.5 to 6.5 pH–we could have added sulfur.
-We did not because we had bought unlimed, naturally acidic potting soil directly from a nearby manufacturer.
-We also counted on gradual decomposition of mulch to balance soil acidity.
+We settled for what we had.
+We could have put down annual applications of flowers of sulfur to promote acidity.
+We did not because we had bought unlimed, naturally acidic potting soil directly from the manufacturer/distributor.
+We also counted on gradual decomposition of mulch to increase soil acidity.

 Fortunately, there was no masonry or concrete near our new bed that could leach lime into it.
-Yellow leaves would mean we’d have to test our soil every couple of years and amend soil as advised.
+Such leaching can mean slow death for camellias.

 Before we did any planting, we inverted the pots and inspected root balls.

-The Society purchases camellias from a reputable nursery.
-The plants were all well grown, with healthy roots out to the edge of the root ball.
+The Virginia Camellia Society sells camellias from a reputable nursery, where the plants are all well grown, with healthy roots out to the edge of the root ball.

 They were not pot bound.
 There would be no tugging and tearing at roots welded into a brick before planting.